César Cui: A vocational life in music

 Despite his achievements as a professional military academic, Cui is best known in the West for his 'other' life in music.
-As a boy in Vilnius, he received piano lessons, studied Chopin's works, and began composing little pieces at fourteen years of age.
-In the few months before he was sent to Petersburg, he managed to have some lessons in music theory with the Polish composer Stanisław Moniuszko, who was residing in Vilnius at the time.
+As a boy in Vilna, he received piano lessons, studied Chopin's works, and began composing little pieces at fourteen years of age.
+In the few months before he was sent to Petersburg, he managed to have some lessons in music theory with the Polish composer Stanisław Moniuszko, who was residing in Vilna at the time.
 Cui's musical direction changed in 1856, when he met Mily Balakirev and began to be more seriously involved with music.

 Even though he was composing music and writing music criticism in his spare time, Cui turned out to be an extremely prolific composer and feuilletonist.
 His public "debut" as a composer occurred in 1859 with the performance of his orchestral Scherzo, Op.
 1, under the baton of Anton Rubinstein and the auspices of the Russian Musical Society.
 In 1869, the first public performance of an opera by Cui took place, William Ratcliff (based on the tragedy by Heinrich Heine); it did not ultimately have success, partially because of the harshness of his own writings in the music press.
 All but one of his operas were composed to Russian texts; the one exception, Le flibustier (based on a play by Jean Richepin), premiered in 1894 at the Opéra-Comique in Paris (twenty-five years after Ratcliff), but it did not succeed either.
 Cui's more successful stage works during his lifetime were the one-act comic opera The Mandarin's Son (premiered publicly in 1878), the three-act The Prisoner of the Caucasus (1883) (based on Pushkin), and the one-act Mademoiselle Fifi (1903) (based on Guy de Maupassant).
 Besides Flibustier, the only other operas by Cui performed in his lifetime outside of the Russian Empire were The Prisoner of the Caucasus (in Liège, 1886; the first time any opera by The Five was performed outside Russia, but this was also its sole performance outside Russia) and the children's opera Puss in Boots (in Rome, 1915).